smcqueen-95/box-shooter/README.md

 - Two levels
 - Player has the option to play again or to go to the next level once the first level is beat
 - Player can shoot
-- Player gets bonus time when hitting the White boxes
+- Player gets bonus time when hitting the light blue boxes

 # Language
 - C Sharp